kevin-klein/autarch-figures/README.md

 - click Compute

-- In the scores tab,
+- In the Deformations tab,

-- copy the output (EFA PCs)

-Back in MATLAB:

-- Save the first two PCs from the PAST EFA PCA as separate variables called 'pc1' and pc2'.

-- Run plot_scatter script.

-References regarding the code involved:

-Qianqian Fang (2024).
-JSONLab: portable, robust JSON/binary-JSON encoder/decoder (https://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-portable-robust-json-binary-json-encoder-decoder), MATLAB Central File Exchange.
+- Increase the score by 0.05 for PC1 and PC2 respectively.

 ### Figure 6